aymen-hadj-mebarek/CodeAlpha_disease_prediction/README.md

 # Disease Prediction from Medical Data

-This project is a part of my internship with **CodeAlpha**, focusing on building an AI model to predict disease prognosis based on symptom severity.
+Focusing on building an AI model to predict disease prognosis based on symptom severity.
 The model is integrated into a Flask-based web application that allows users to select symptoms, and it predicts the most probable disease outcomes.

 ## Overview